Emmanuelxsx/DevOps-Project/PROJECT 3/Project3.md

 - MySQL
 - PHP

-## Creating a Virtual Host for my Website using Apache
+## Creating a Virtual Host for a Website using Apache

 Create directory called projectlamp